 Green tripe means that the tripe hasn’t been processed (neither bleached, cleaned, nor scalded), which is why you won’t find green tripe in human supermarkets.

-Crumbly Texture Makes For A Perfect Food Topper
+Crumbly Texture Makes These Green Tripe Treats A Perfect Food Topper

 The tripe these particular freeze-dried treats are made of is sourced from the stomach muscles of USA raised, free range cows.

 They come in a 4 oz resealable bag, which actually makes it great to take along on road trips.
 The texture is pretty crumbly though, which is why I wouldn’t recommend taking those treats along to a training class.

 They do make a fantastic food topper, however, and can be used to transition a dog from kibble to raw food, to entice a picky eater to dig in at mealtime, or as a snack in-between!